 Patents are necessary to protect and encourage new inventions.
 There are often too many patents on the same thing or for things that do not require patent protection.
 This costs companies and individuals money in licensing fees, royalties, and legal expenses.
 Many businesses today are switching to a combination of trade secrets and patents.

 There are many issues to be aware of when it comes to digital healthcare.

 - Patients who are having difficulty communicating with their doctors, or using electronic medical records, may face new challenges.

 - The US healthcare system doesn’t have universal coverage.
 There are also many issues with the current digital model of health.
 Patients and healthcare providers don’t always have easy access to digital technology.
 Doctors often lack the training required to use computer-based systems.
 Doctors can also be affected by defensive practices in the system, which result from a lack of trust between patient and doctor.

 - It is difficult to access a single system that all citizens can use.
 Patients may need to log in to multiple sites to access information about a single episode, condition, or procedure.

 Despite the limitations, digital health in America is growing in importance.
 Providers are increasingly looking to digital technology to improve care quality, patient outcomes, and cost efficiency in a highly competitive healthcare market.

 It is becoming increasingly clear that digital healthcare is important in the United States.
 Patients demand more engagement and access, while the software companies creating these tools are leading providers.

-Two strategies are available when it comes digital healthcare inventions: defensive and offensive patenting
+Two strategies are available when it comes to digital healthcare inventions: defensive and offensive patenting

 Powerpatent’s multidisciplinary team is well placed to assist clients in digital health care, the latest frontier in healthcare management and treatment.
 Our clients are served at the intersections of optics and optical analysis, information technology, diagnostics and personalized medicines, and medical device technology.